On elliptic and quasiregularly elliptic manifolds: General open manifolds

 \subsection{Acknowledgements}

 The authors would like to thank Ben Lowe for comments drawing attention to the parallels between their previous work, which sparked this collaboration.
-F.M.\ would also like to thank Pekka Pankka and Susanna Heikkil\"a for useful conversations and comments.
+We would also like to thank Pekka Pankka and Susanna Heikkil\"a for useful conversations and comments, and Shmuel Weinberger for suggesting the proof of Theorem \ref{thm:TxS}.
+Finally we would like to thank an anonymous referee for a very detailed reading that greatly improved the exposition.